How to Consolidate Your Debt Into a Mortgage

 Home Equity Loan

 What is “equity,” you might ask?
 It’s the difference between your home’s value and your mortgage balance.
 Your equity increases as you pay your mortgage, and the property’s value rises.
 For a loan, your home is used as security.
 Your home equity can be used to procure a line of credit or loan, which combines your credit card and other debts into a single payment.
-What’s cool is that interest rates on equity lines of credit are lower than on other loans.
+What’s cool is that interest rates on equity lines of credit are lower than on different loans.
 Your higher credit limit helps with high-interest loans.

 It would help if you determined your home equity and how much you can borrow.
 A home equity calculator can help with that.
 You can use this debt consolidation calculator to learn how much you could save through loan consolidation.